marcelpatrick/DestroyButton/README.md

 }
 ```

-- In BP_ExplodeButtonGameModeBase, in My User Widget Class Type, select my BP_WidgetBlueprint to make sure the GameMode creates a widget based on the blueprint I am going to customize.
+- In BP_ExplodeButtonGameModeBase, in the My User Widget Class Type field, select my BP_WidgetBlueprint to make sure the GameMode creates a widget based on the blueprint I am going to customize.

 ### MyPlayerController Class:
-- In MyPlayerController header file, declare BeginPlay(), declare an object of type MyActor and a Array of Actors and declare a DestroyActor() function and make it callable from the blueprints - so that we can call it from the actor blueprint to destroy it.
+- In MyPlayerController header file, declare BeginPlay(),
+- declare an object of type MyActor and a Array of Actors
+- declare a DestroyActor() function and make it callable from the blueprints - so that we can call it from the actor blueprint to destroy it.

 ```cpp
 #include "MyActor.h"